 Once you are doing all the things mentioned above to help minimize the impact these developmental milestones have on sleep, you will likely still experience some level of sleep disruptions.
 During these sleep disruptions, whether it is harder time falling asleep at bedtime, increased night wake ups or waking up earlier in the morning, there are two things you want to keep in mind.

-First, remember that your baby didn’t lose their sleep skills.
-Second, keep in mind that you have to be consistent with how you respond to these extra wake ups or challenges falling asleep in order to avoid creating new habits that you don’t want to keep.
+First, remember that your baby didn’t lose their sleep skills (specifically speaking to independent sleep skills).
+Second, keep in mind that being consistent with how you respond to these extra wake ups or challenges falling asleep helps to not create new habits that you don’t want to keep.

-If you are struggling through the 8 month sleep regression or it seems like the regression that never ended, you don’t have to struggle through it alone.
-Feel free to reach out and schedule a free evaluation call to chat through what is going on, your sleep goals and how I can help you reach those sleep goals.
+Whether your baby was sleeping independently or you want them to be, reach out and schedule a free evaluation call to chat through what is going on, your sleep goals and how I can help you reach those sleep goals.
+Helping families work towards and achieve independent sleep is my personal specialty.
 I’m here to help you and your baby get better and more sleep!

 To healthy and happy sleep,